Results

 • We’re putting a spotlight on the human right to water.

-The ongoing drought, exacerbated by climate change, threatens the basic right to water for communities in California and across the nation.
-We are making water access a research priority to help government agencies ensure access to safe, affordable drinking water, especially in underserved communities.
-This includes working with the State of California on the first-ever, comprehensive drinking water needs assessment to inform investment decisions and serve as a U.S.-wide model.
+Drought exacerbated by climate change threatens the basic right to water for communities in California and across the nation.
+We have make water access a research priority to help government agencies ensure safe, affordable drinking water, especially in underserved communities.
+This includes the first-ever, comprehensive state needs assessment of drinking water, in collaboration with State of California, to inform investment decisions and serve as a U.S.-wide model.

 • We’re shaping California’s groundbreaking climate programs.